csgtsol/gtsol_front/README.md

 As far as frontend frameworks go, you can choose.
 Keep in mind that a high degree of usability should be achieved.

+If you want to change something on the backend side, clone the repo and make it available for us for testing purposes.

 ## API Documentation

 ### GET /users